What is Running Disparity (RD)?

 The 8B/10B line code is a specific example of a line code that requires and exercises control over RD.

-NOTE: Controlling and monitoring RD can also be useful in detecting transmission errors.
+NOTE: Controlling and monitoring RD can also help detect transmission errors.